allora-network/alloraRAGmodel/README.md

   - [Cosmos Docs](https://github.com/cosmos/cosmos-sdk-docs)

-## Spec (updated 2/20/25)

-We instantiated a pinecone vector database under the name 'alloraproduction' under the Q&A chat project.
-Within the database, we have vectorized our data using the openai text-embedding-3-large model resulting in a database of 3072 dimension vectors.
-We created a langchain model chain where

-We used fastapi to connect to a POST endpoint that:

-1.) receives the user's query (question) in string format

-2.)
-Vectorize the user's question using text-embedding-3-large

-3.) sends vectorized question to langchain workflow to get the chatbot to return a response (answer).

-We use the langchain library to instantiate a workflow between the user's question and gpt4 response.
-The GPT4 instance we use is trained on our pinecone index that is from:

 ## How to update the knowledge context/add more documentation?

 ### Overview

-To add more documentation to our Allora agent, we need to add more information to our pinecone database 'alloraproduction' (example for github and local pdf shown below)
+To add more documentation to our Allora agent, we need to add more data (in the form of embeddings) to our Pinecone database 'alloraproduction'.
 In the examples below, we split and vectorized our data/files into Pinecone using the LangChain library (though any method that adheres to the 3072 dimensions and utilizes the OpenAI text-embedding-3-large model is acceptable).
-Regardless of what library you use to split and vectorize your data, you will need to store it within the Pinecone database.
+Regardless of the library you use to split and vectorize your data, you must store it within the Pinecone database.

-Once you've added the new data embeddings to your Pinecone database, any prompt sent to your endpoint will automatically include this updated context.
-You can confirm that the embeddings have been successfully added by searching for specific key or field values—such as an ID or source—in Pinecone.
+Once you've added the new data embeddings to your Pinecone database, any prompt sent to your endpoint will automatically include this updated context to answer it.
+You can confirm that the embeddings have been successfully added by searching for specific key or field values—such as an ID or source—in Pinecone. (examples for github and local pdf shown below)

 #### Notes